We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bromelain is an enzyme mixture present in the pineapple.
-People tend to use bromelain as a supplement for various health benefits, including relieving sinus problems, reducing inflammation, and improving digestion.
+It has various potential health benefits, including reducing inflammation and improving digestion.

 There is varied scientific evidence surrounding the effectiveness of using bromelain for these purposes.